 Construction Litigation

-- Counsel to an engineering firm in respect of claims arising from the failure of the Mount Polley Mine tailings storage facility.
+- Counsel to an international engineering firm in respect of claims arising from the failure of the Mount Polley Mine tailings storage facility.
 The failure has been described as the largest environmental disaster in the history of Canada.
-The claim seeks damages related to the environmental clean-up .

-- Representing a joint venture of three international engineering firms who were sued over their involvement in large-scale expansion of a waste water treatment plant.
+- Counsel to a joint venture of three international engineering firms sued over their involvement in large-scale expansion of a waste water treatment plant.
 The case related to alleged design and construction defects associated with the projects waste water digesters.
-There were thousands of documents, many days of discovery and extensive expert evidence of a technical nature.

 Environmental Law

-- Co-counsel on behalf of a port authority in proceedings relating to historic hydrocarbon contamination of a large industrial site.
-Approximately 20 parties were involved in six concurrent actions seeking more than $35 million in clean-up costs.
-Document disclosure was extensive and the expert evidence highly technical.
-The matter proceeded to trial but was resolved by out-of-court settlement before the trial was completed.
+- Counsel on behalf of a port authority in proceedings relating to historic hydrocarbon contamination of a large industrial site.
+Approximately 20 parties were involved in six concurrent actions seeking recovery of environmental clean-up costs.

 Education